ppearson/prod/README.md

-Prod is a basic command line VPS provisioning and controlling (configuration / orchestration) tool, partially intended as a vehicle to learn the Rust programming language with a new project, as well as to learn about HTTP web services from VPS providers, although also to scratch an itch of making my own basic version of a VPS provisioning and configuration tool, approximating some functionality of tools like Terraform and Ansible.
+Prod is a basic command line VPS provisioning and controlling (configuration / orchestration) tool, partially intended as a vehicle to learn the Rust programming language with a new project, as well as to learn about HTTP web services from VPS providers, although also to scratch an itch of making my own basic version of a VPS provisioning and configuration tool, approximating some functionality of tools like Terraform and Ansible and re-learn some Linux system administration theory / practices by automating some of it.

 Prod's current functionality includes limited support for Provisioning cloud VPS instances (with several providers supported to a limited degree), as well as support for Controlling the servers (running commands on them to configure them) afterwards, based off YAML scripts describing actions and properties of what is desired.

-It's still very much work-in-progress, although it is functional to a basic degree.
+It's still very much work-in-progress, although it is functional to a basic degree for provisioning, and the configuration/control side of things is more functional and is what I'm concentrating on mostly now.

 Control functionality can utilise either the `ssh2` crate (which depends on openssl) or the `ssh-rs` crate, and this can be